audioxide/data/data/posts/20151116-reviews-st-vincent-st-vincent.md

 pullquote: A crackling treat
 summary: A confident release that sparkles with peculiarity but steers away from pretension.
 In capturing the middle ground between passion and precision, Annie Clark achieves a distinct sound that can only be described as some sort of melodic computer malfunction.
 week: 31
-blurb: Capturing the middle ground between passion and precision, Annie Clark's sound here can only be described as some sort of melodic computer malfunction.
+blurb: Capturing the middle ground between passion and precision, Annie Clark’s sound here can only be described as some sort of melodic computer malfunction.
 artistMBID: 5334edc0-5faf-4ca5-b1df-000de3e1f752
 albumMBID: 37889165-4443-4248-abd0-3c1703d9c02a
 artistLink: https://store.ilovestvincent.com/